Dive Gizo - For the most diverse and exciting diving in the world

 What can I expect to see when I am diving at Gizo?:

-Gizo has everything - An entact Japanese WWII transport ship Wrecks, three WWII fighter planes, walls, shallow beautiful pristine reefs, big fish action with the currents, and all the little critters for the macro enthusiast.
+Gizo has everything - A reasonably intact Japanese WWII transport ship Wrecks, three WWII fighter planes, walls, shallow beautiful pristine reefs, big fish action with the currents, and all the little critters for the macro enthusiast.

 What is the normal visibility and range of temperatures?: